-World Rugby is pleased to support the following Spirit of Rugby partner organisations in 2019-20:
+World Rugby is pleased to have supported the following Spirit of Rugby partner organisations:

 Alongside the Spirit of Rugby partners, World Rugby has also worked closely with a range of other stakeholders to promote and deliver sustainable and inclusive rugby for development initiatives, including the International Olympic Committee, United Nations World Food Programme, ChildFund Pass It Back, Peace and Sport, the International Wheelchair Rugby Federation, International Gay Rugby and sportanddev.org among others.

 If you require any further information on the Spirit of Rugby application process, please contact:

 Development and International Relations Project Manager, World Rugby